fbpx

 Jasmin Frank-Imagn Images

 Alexander Volkov has been a top-level MMA heavyweight for a long time.
 While he has been unable to earn a UFC title shot, he has remained a stalwart of the top 10 for years.
-However, he may now be one win away from a long sought-after championship opportunity after he moved his current win streak to four straight when he scored an impressive victory over former interim title challenger Sergei Pavlovich in June.
+He seemed to be one win away from a long sought-after championship opportunity after he moved his win streak to four straight when he scored an impressive victory over former interim title challenger Sergei Pavlovich in June.

 ufc heavyweight rankings